ZeitOnline/zeit.content.quiz/src/zeit/content/quiz/browser/README.txt

 Add a question
 --------------

-A question can be added using the questions view.
+A question can be added using the questions view:

 >>> browser.getLink('Questions').click()
 >>> browser.getLink('Add question').click()